auth0/docs/articles/multifactor-authentication/developer/step-up-authentication/step-up-for-apis.md

 ### 1. Create the rule

-First we will create a rule that will challenge the user to authenticate with MFA when the `trasnfer:funds` scope is requested.
+First we will create a rule that will challenge the user to authenticate with MFA when the `transfer:funds` scope is requested.

 Go to [Dashboard > Multifactor Auth](${manage_url}/#/guardian) and modify the script as follows.